Oh, to be in England,

 In England – now!!

-Perhaps it’s the fact that I can’t go to England at the moment, that makes me want to, almost more than anything.
-At the same time as the fact that I can’t go out and watch a movie by myself (something I do, at most, maybe two or three times a year) has suddenly become one of my greatest yearnings, even though I can’t think of one I really want to see.
+Perhaps it’s the fact that I’m still leery of the plane trip, a sudden change to the “lockdown” status at either end, and the idea that I might not be able to get back, that makes me want to be there, almost more than anything.
+At the same time as the fact that all the most local movie theaters have gone out of business frustrates me, even though–at most, and in the best of circumstances–I might go to see a movie maybe two or three times a year).
+And yet–suddenly–it’s become one of my greatest yearnings, even though I can’t think of one I really want to see.
 What is it about the human condition that makes us so extremely contrary, I wonder.
 “That which we are, we are,” as another Victorian poet observed.
 Sometimes, for the sake of my own peace of mind, I wish I weren’t, at least not quite so much.

 And after April, when May follows,